 Training Visa (Subclass 407)

-The Training Visa Subclass 407 is designed for individuals who want to participate in occupational training or professional development in Australia.
+The Subclass 407 Visa allows individuals to participate in workplace-based occupational training or professional development programs in Australia.

-The Subclass 407 visa is mainly focused on training rather than long-term employment.
+This visa is designed for training purposes rather than long-term employment.

 Temporary Work (Short Stay Specialist) Visa (Subclass 400)